Oswaldo Cabrera Player Props: Yankees vs. Twins

 Oswaldo Cabrera At The Plate

-- In three games this year, Cabrera has picked up an RBI, with more than one RBI once.
+- Cabrera has driven in a run in three games this year (23.1%), including one multiple-RBI game.

-- He has scored a run in four of 12 games so far this year.
+- He has scored in four games this season (30.8%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.